Gold Coast, Queensland: History

 After the establishment of the Surfers Paradise Hotel in the late 1920s, the Gold Coast region grew significantly.
 The Gold Coast was originally known as the South Coast (because it was south of Brisbane).
 However, over-inflated prices for real estate and other goods and services led to the nickname of "Gold Coast" from 1950.
 South Coast locals initially considered the name "Gold Coast" derogatory.
 However, soon the "Gold Coast" simply became a convenient way to refer to the holiday strip from Southport to Coolangatta.
-The Town of South Coast was formed through the amalgamation of Town of Coolangatta and Town of Southport along with the coastal areas (such as Burleigh Heads) from the Shire of Nerang on 17 June 1949 with the effect of having the present-day Gold Coast coastal strip as a single local government area.
+The Town of South Coast was formed through the amalgamation of Town of Coolangatta and Town of Southport along with the coastal areas (such as Burleigh Heads) from the Shire of Nerang on 17 June 1949, with the effect of having the present-day Gold Coast coastal strip as a single local government area.
 As the tourism industry grew into the 1950s, local businesses began to adopt the term Gold Coast in their names, and on 23 October 1958 the Town of South Coast was renamed Town of Gold Coast.
-The area was proclaimed a city, despite the lack of a cathedral, less than one year later on 16 May 1959.
+The area was proclaimed a city, less than one year later on 16 May 1959.

 The area boomed in the 1980s as a leading tourist destination.
-In 1994, the City of Gold Coast local government area was expanded to include the Shire of Albert, becoming the second most populous local government area in Australia after the City of Brisbane.
+In 1994, the City of Gold Coast local government area was expanded to include the Shire of Albert.

 In 2007, the Gold Coast overtook the population of Newcastle, New South Wales, to become the sixth largest city in Australia and the largest non-capital city.